-Locating where the break in the wiring might occur isn't an exact science, but there are newer tools available that will help you narrow down your search before you dig up huge portions of your yard.
+Locating where the break in the wiring might occur isn't an exact science, but there are professional underground wire finders available that will help you narrow down your search before you dig up huge portions of your yard.

 What Are the Causes of Broken Wires?

 As time passes, wires can be subject to wear and tear - or other problems such as dry rot, rodent damage, and loose connection points - that can lead to wire breaks or shorts.
 Older homes are especially susceptible because of wear-and-tear from age and rodents; newer homes tend to fare much better in this regard because of advances in technology.

 Sometimes when there are problems with wiring, there will also be smoke or sparks coming from it.
 The sparks may come about for several reasons; one being that the wires have been fried due to improper wire and cable selection.

 Signs of a Cable Break

 In the event of a loss in power, it is possible to detect an electrical problem by looking for an outage.
 One way this may happen is when there's no voltage at outlets in one area but power in all other areas.
 Another sign would be lights not working in another room but lights elsewhere still functioning correctly.

 Sometimes, when there are issues with the wiring, there may also be smoke or sparks coming from the wires.
 The cause of this could either be because a cable has been cut open or due to incorrect wire and cable selections.

 Damage can occur on various portions of the network: the power supply can be interrupted when it connects to the junction point of a cable with either an outlet or a switch.
 There are also instances when damage can happen in the area between these devices and the box or light device.

 Methods To Find a Break in a Wire: